 - 206 to 211 (if the unit has no display): these are usually the same as above, but could also be something else.
 Try the solution described above first.

 - BOOT ERROR 9.0: an update file transfer failed.
 This may lead to the same issue as above.
 In any case, simply retry the update.

 - 516: the Bluetooth subsystem did not reboot properly.
 This error is known to only happens during updates, and has no problematic implication.
 Simply reboot the unit manually.
 If rebooting the unit doesn't solve the issue, then it could be a Bluetooth subsystem malfunction, which could require servicing of the unit.
 Contact Two notes for more details.

-- 564: the Bluetooth subsystem is malfunctionning, usually indicating a hardware issue.
+- 564: the Bluetooth subsystem is malfunctionning.
+This could be a programming issue, you can first try to reinstall the firmware (use Torpedo Remote for this).
+If reinstalling the firmware doesn't work or doesn't solve the issue, this probably indicates a hardware issue.
 Contact your retailer for a return, or contact Two notes for help.

 - 25: the DSP is not booting properly.
 This can indicate either a hardware issue or a firmware bug.
 Contact Two notes for help on your particular situation.

 - 82: this indicates an error reported by the DSP.
 The second number of the report indicates which error is reported by the DSP : "82.15" for instance means the DSP is reporting an error 15.
 Here is the list of these DSP errors (also a work in progress) :